cas-bioinf/rboAnalyzer/readme.md

   The `genomes_from_blast` script has build in handling of failed downloads, but by default it tries only 10 times.
 If you are on unstable connection you might get better results by setting the `--retry` to some larger number.
-  Also check if NCBI entrez services are functional.
+  Also check if NCBI ENTREZ services are functional.

 <a name="blastdatabase" id="blastdatabase"></a>